 - The headband construction audibly rings

 The 32 Ohm Ollo S4 is an easy load even for mobile devices, so volume won’t be a problem.
-Same goes for just about every modern audio interface out there, if the headphone output isn’t noisy, then you should be more than fine.
-One thing to be aware is output impedance, the general rule thumb is to never go over 1/8th of load impedance, so anything below 4 Ohms should be fine.
-Otherwise you’ll get extra mid-bass which is the last thing this headphone needs.
+The same goes for just about every modern audio interface out there, if the headphone output isn’t noisy, then you should be more than fine.
+One thing to be aware of is output impedance, the general rule thumb is to never go over 1/8th of load impedance, so anything below 4 Ohms should be fine.
+Otherwise, you’ll get extra mid-bass which is the last thing this headphone needs.

 Now the ugly.
 The spring steel wire used in the headband rings like crazy.
 Once you put the S4 on your head and let go of the headband, it will sometimes ring up to 10 seconds, unless you “mute the strings” by hand.
 Previously I had encountered the same problem with Meze 99 Classic headphones.
 Only there the ringing would die down faster, probably due to a more rigid headband.

 Most headphones use one of two methods to stay on a person’s head – either they employ a strong clamp or hang by the headband.
-The Ollo S4 uses a hammock type suspension which initially made me think they’d use the former method, however they also clamp pretty hard.
-Generally the clamp force isn’t strong enough to cause headaches, but some might find it uncomfortable.
+The Ollo S4 uses a hammock-type suspension which initially made me think they’d use the former method, however, they also clamp pretty hard.
+Generally, the clamping force isn’t strong enough to cause headaches, but some might find it uncomfortable.
 One advantage of the headband suspension is that the S4 doesn’t require any adjustments to fit all head sizes.

 How accurate and consistent is the correction effect among different listeners?

-Our engineers sometimes struggle agreeing about the upper mids, but with Ollo S4 the lower mids were a controversial point.
+Our engineers sometimes struggle to agree about the upper mids, but with Ollo S4 the lower mids were a controversial point.
 I suspect that the ringing headband might be to blame there.How much do they differ pair to pair in terms of frequency response?

-If channel to channel consistency is great, then consistency between different samples weren’t impressive.
-This suggests that driver pairs are hand picked, however consistency from pair to pair is left to manufacturing tolernaces.
+If channel-to-channel consistency is great, then consistency between different samples wasn’t impressive.
+This suggests that driver pairs are handpicked, however, consistency from pair to pair is left to manufacturing tolerances.